 Art4Equality presents educational art events and special programing including panel discussions, workshops, and performances.

-Art4Equality facilitates opportunities by providing mentorship and guidance to female identifying artists in need.
+Art4Equality facilitates opportunities by providing mentorship and guidance to artists in need.

 Benefit Group Exhibition Presented by The Untitled Space